konflux-ci/build-definitions/README.md

 - It accepts a single argument, which is a file path pointing to a Pipeline/PipelineRun file including the task bundle update.
 - Use `pmt-modify` command to modify pipeline YAML.
-- It should be simple and small as much as possible.
+- It should be as simple and small as possible.
-- It should be idempotent as much as possible to ensure that the changes are not duplicated to the pipeline when run the migration multiple times.
+- It should be idempotent to ensure that the changes are not duplicated in the pipeline when running the migration multiple times.
 - Pass the `shellcheck` without customizing the default rules.
 - Check whether the migration is for all kinds of Konflux pipelines or not.
-If no, skip the pipeline properly in the script, e.g. skip FBC pipeline due to [many tasks are removed](https://github.com/konflux-ci/build-definitions/blob/main/pipelines/fbc-builder/patch.yaml) from template-build.yaml.
+If not, skip the pipeline in the script, e.g. skip the FBC pipeline due to [many tasks are removed](https://github.com/konflux-ci/build-definitions/blob/main/pipelines/fbc-builder/patch.yaml) from template-build.yaml.
 - The pipeline file path and name can be arbitrary.
-Please do not use the input value to check pipeline type or do test in `if-then-else` statement for conditional operations.
+Please do not use the input value to check pipeline type or perform tests in `if-then-else` statements for conditional operations.

 Here are example steps to create a migration for a task `task-a` (and oci-ta variant):